ainsleymcgrath/pytest-embrace/docs/about.md

 4. Code generation is *really* [underrated](https://github.com/copier-org/copier/).

 5. The wave of [type-driven](https://pydantic-docs.helpmanual.io/) [Python](https://github.com/beartype/beartype) [tools](https://typer.tiangolo.com/) [is](https://peps.python.org/pep-0593/) [very](https://github.com/python/mypy) cowabunga––and only just beginning 💡

+## Background

+Underneath it all, this plugin/framework is a love letter to Pytest's [parametrization](https://docs.pytest.org/en/6.2.x/parametrize.html) feature.

+Parametrization is what makes Pytest really great.
+It works fantastically well for testing interfaces that can be expressed as *`Given <some_input> expect <some_output> because <some_reason>`.* [Given, expected, should](https://ainsleymcgrath.com/pythonic-pytest-part-2-the-parametrization-mantra/).

+But eventually, when you're testing at a higher level than simply calling code you've written, that pattern craps out.
+Tests that rely on live databases are a great example of this.
+Pytest handles this gracefully, as it's just Python code and you can write whatever you want.

+But that, too, becomes a problem: You can write whatever you want.
+The snare of arbitrariness leaves you with a mess of redundant, inconsistent fixtures floating around.
+With vanilla pytest fixtures, you're hung out to dry.
+If you want to get the structure and consistency of parametrized tests back, you're forced to either write a big ball of mud or learning the [hooks](https://docs.pytest.org/en/6.2.x/reference.html?highlight=assertrepr#hooks) API.
+Which you should at some point!
+But it's always felt like overkill for one-offs

+**The idea with `pytest-embrace` is to create a looser and more nuance-friendly approach to fixtures and tests. while lowering the bar for leveraging more advanced Pytest test-generation features.**